Mentoring near

 Communities In Schools programs surround students with a community of support, empowering them to stay in school and achieve in life.
 Our evidence-based approach, adapted to meet each community’s unique needs, is the basis for our success.

-Enrichment: Our Site coordinators enroll students in a wide variety of after school and summer programs, field trips and youth conferences to help them gain experience that is essential to meeting college and career goals.
+Enrichment: Our Site coordinators, enroll students in after-school and summer programs, field trips, and youth conferences to help them gain experience essential to meeting college and career goals.

 Behavioral Interventions: Many of our students face and overcome difficult obstacles in their lives.
-However, their survival skills aren’t always effective in the classroom or in the workplace.
-Our program teaches students positive ways to cope with anger, conflict resolution and other strategies to keep them focused on school.
+However, their survival skills aren’t always effective in the classroom or the workplace.
+Our program teaches students positive ways to cope with anger, conflict resolution, and other strategies to keep them focused on school.

 This program is for students at Poe Middle School.